 These students are chosen based on their academic performance, financial need, and commitment to community service.

-The scholarship is open to Latino students in the City of Chicago, regardless of immigration status.
+The scholarship is open to students of Latino/immigrant descent in the City of Chicago, regardless of immigration status.